 - Your phone will beep or vibrate when the payment is made, and you’ll receive a notification.

-If you’re making a payment that's more than $80, you’ll be prompted to enter your PIN.
+If you’re making a payment that’s more than $200, you may be prompted to enter your PIN.

 Paying in apps or on the web